Soft-Sprint-Studios/Tectonic-Engine/README.md

 - Dynamic Objects: Brushes and models can be configured with mass to become fully dynamic physics objects.

-- Input/Output (I/O) Logic System: A powerful, trigger-based system inspired by Source's entity I/O allows for complex scripting and level interactivity without writing code.
+- Input/Output (I/O) Logic System: A powerful, trigger-based system allows for complex scripting and level interactivity without writing code.
 Entities can fire outputs (e.g., OnTrigger, OnTimer) which connect to the inputs of other entities (TurnOn, PlaySound).

 - Hierarchical Undo/Redo System: The integrated editor features a robust, multi-level undo/redo stack for all entity creation, deletion, and modification actions.